 Rollei CR200 is a color reversal film, but, yep: but!
-This film as very few of the attributes we generally associate with color reversal films, namely: fine grain and beautifully balanced vibrant colors.
+This film has very few of the attributes we generally associate with color reversal films, namely: fine grain and beautifully balanced vibrant colors.

-So all in all it’s an ideal film to develop in E6 chems when looking for an old vintage or even quite a passé look.
+So, all in all, it’s an ideal film to develop in E6 chemistry when looking for an old vintage or even quite a passé look.
 Now aside from this no one chooses slide film for increased grain or to deal with color shifts.
 Numerous negative films and the C41 process are vastly superior for this purpose.

 But one has to admit that to get even wonkier color imbalances compounded with fat grain we need to go beyond the negative emulsion in C-41 recipe.
 The most obvious route for that is cross-processing slide film into C-41 chemistry.
 The other way around does not lend itself to the same wide array of results.

 Cross-processing beautiful scarce slide film such as the Fujifilm chromes is hard to justify on a pure playing field basis.
 But this film: Rollei CR200 almost demands it to really shine.
 Actually the proof is in the pudding as Rollei announced Q4 last year they’d cease offering this film under the CR200 name, and as far as I know they still do offer it under a C41 label (Rollei Crossbird).
 So I don’t think I’m that much out the beaten track on this whole “don’t ruin my slide emulsion” debate.